 I told him that epiphany I had about the previous uncomfortable Valentine’s Days.
 He just hugged me, and said, “I accept all of you.
 I don’t want you to change.”

 I apologized for being so quirky and weird.
 He said, “It’s okay.
 I love all of you, even that part.”

-At that moment, I realized – I need to take care of myself here, because clearly, I’m having a rough time.
+At that moment, I realized – I need to take care of myself here because clearly, I’m having a rough time.
 I have a partner who wants to be my hero and wants to protect and provide for me, and I’m just grumbling around about what I don’t like.
 Okay, what do I need?
 I think I really need to get moving.
 I haven’t been to the gym in a while.
 Actually, months!
 I haven’t done any sort of intentional exercise other than walking in a long time.
 Okay then – this Valentine’s Day, the way I’m going to turn it around is I’m going take care of myself, and I’m going to find some pleasure in this miserable night that I’m having.

-There’s so many little nuggets and morals of the story that I want to share, but one that’s really standing out is this:
+There are so many little nuggets and morals of the story that I want to share, but one that’s really standing out is this: